 - Change “Always Save As” to “Microsoft Word 2007-2013 XML”

 - Change “Always Save As” to “Microsoft Excel 2007-2013 XML”

 - Change “Always Save As” to “Microsoft PowerPoint 2007-2013 XML”

 - Click OK.

 Collaboration.
-What it doesn’t have a lot of is cloud and collaboration features.
+What it doesn’t have a lot of are cloud and collaboration features.
 In order to collaborate you create your files, email them to someone.
 They edit the file and email it back.
 Very 1999.
 But if that’s the workflow that works for you then you’ll have no complaints.
 They recently announced the development of LibreOffice Online, a new project that is similar to Google Docs, where you have real-time collaboration through a web browser.
-But instead of going to a public website, they are offering the software that you must intall onto your own server.
+But instead of going to a public website, they are offering the software that you must install onto your own server.
 This will be great for people and organizations who like the idea of Google’s suite but don’t want their data in someone else’s hands.